Resources Connection (NASDAQ:RGP) Shares Gap Down to $18.62

-Resources Connection, Inc. (NASDAQ:RGP – Get Rating) gapped down prior to trading on Thursday .
+Resources Connection, Inc. (NASDAQ:RGP – Get Rating) gapped down before the market opened on Thursday .
 The stock had previously closed at $18.62, but opened at $17.42.
-Resources Connection shares last traded at $16.76, with a volume of 830 shares changing hands.
+Resources Connection shares last traded at $16.76, with a volume of 830 shares trading hands.

-A number of equities research analysts have recently weighed in on RGP shares.
-Bank of America upgraded Resources Connection from an “underperform” rating to a “neutral” rating in a report on Monday, November 14th.
-StockNews.com lowered Resources Connection from a “strong-buy” rating to a “buy” rating in a research report on Friday.
+A number of research firms have recently commented on RGP.
+Bank of America raised shares of Resources Connection from an “underperform” rating to a “neutral” rating in a research note on Monday, November 14th.
+StockNews.com downgraded shares of Resources Connection from a “strong-buy” rating to a “buy” rating in a research note on Friday.

 Resources Connection Stock Up 9.9 %

-The firm also recently declared a quarterly dividend, which was paid on Thursday, December 15th.
-Shareholders of record on Thursday, November 17th were given a dividend of $0.14 per share.
+The company also recently announced a quarterly dividend, which was paid on Thursday, December 15th.
+Shareholders of record on Thursday, November 17th were given a $0.14 dividend.
+This represents a $0.56 annualized dividend and a yield of 3.30%.
 The ex-dividend date of this dividend was Wednesday, November 16th.
-This represents a $0.56 dividend on an annualized basis and a yield of 3.30%.
-Resources Connection’s dividend payout ratio (DPR) is presently 25.11%.
+Resources Connection’s dividend payout ratio (DPR) is 25.11%.

 About Resources Connection